AlexandreChern/MA_4261/my_folder/GPU/use_GPU_on_talapas.md

 With the steps above, I got my julia1.3 working with both K80 (on @120 node) and v100 (on @245 node).

 It is frustrating that when you are assigned a different node, usually you will receive errors when trying to use CUDAnative package and needs to rebuild.
-It's still not clear to me what I need to do exactly, although most of the times what I did worked.  (rebuilding CUDAnative.jl, uisng CUDAdrv, etc)
+It's still not clear to me what I need to do exactly, although most of the times what I did worked.  (rebuilding CUDAnative.jl, using CUDAdrv, etc)